This month is what it’s all about!

 Which perennials are major candidates for a time-released fertilizer?
 Delphinium, Clematis, Astilbe and bulbs in the Lilium family (i.e., Asiatic, Trumpet, Orienpets and Oriental lilies).

 Watch – roses for insects and diseases.
 Wet weather, in particular, can cause problems for roses.
-If you see something starting, you may want to consider spraying.
-SERENADE® is a great natural fungus and disease control.
+If you see something starting, you may want to consider spraying with a fungus and disease control.
 Just as with feeding, many rose gardeners have their own recipes and solutions for disease control.

 Prune – Shrubs & trees that have already flowered this spring.
 Prune as soon as flowering finishes.
 This is not the time for remodeling your plant!
 Wait until next year for major pruning unless you’re cutting back lilacs or forsythia if they need it.